epfl-ada/ada-2024-project-nostringsadached/README.md

 (Diane) Kept investigating new pairs of genres and events, reflected on how to connect them and brainstormed ideas.

 (Nouchine) Finished the website's framework.
+Kept working on the Data Story and starting filling in the website with the text.

 ▪️ 18/12:

 (Diane) Worked on deepening the analysis with statistical methods and finding more event-genre pairs.

 (Nouchine) Wrote the entire data story.
 Continued working on the website.
+Added some graphical details to the website to make everything look tidy and nice.
+Implemented the changes of the notebook onto the website.

 (Sarah) Implemented a zooming on certain plot to highlight the most relevant things.
 Worked on new plots for the website.
 Restructured the project: added links, separated useful content from less relevant or uncertain parts.